For The Love of Pete

 Held at my boss’s palatial Beacon Hill mansion, Steven McMillin offered a plated meal, open bar, live music, and his version of the traditional “Yankee Swap” gift exchange often held this time of year.

-Anyone who’d participated in this silly game knew the best numbers to get were number one and the last number.
+Anyone who’d participated in this silly game popular among the Yanks knew the best numbers to get were number one and the last number, and I’d never drawn either.

-In a long year of personal and professional disappointments, I had somehow managed to pull the folded piece of paper from the crystal bowl that had the last number.
+After what had been a long stretch of personal and professional disappointments (we’re talking three plus years), I had somehow managed to pull the folded piece of paper from the crystal bowl that had the last number.

 Yes, everyone at the office was “volen-told” they’d be taking part, not counting spouses and significant others.